akshatzalte/chemprop/benchmarks/README.md

 # RIGR Benchmarks

-This directory contains all the scripts and model files for RIGR benchmarks.
-It includes all datasets used for benchmarking Chemprop v2 described in the latest release article: [Chemprop v2.0 Temporary Title]().
+This directory contains all the scripts, splits, best hyperparameters, and model files for all RIGR benchmarks.
+The benchmarks include all datasets used for benchmarking Chemprop v2 described in its latest article: [Chemprop v2.0 Temporary Title]().
 The datasets and splits can be found [here](https://zenodo.org/records/10078142).

 ## Timing Benchmark